 Dear Parents and Carers

-I am writing to clarify how requests for ‘leave of absence in term time’ are managed following updated guidance from the Local Authority.
+I am writing to clarify how requests for ‘leave of absence in term time’ are managed, following updated guidance from the Local Authority.

 ‘Leave of absence’ in term time can only be authorised in the most exceptional circumstances.
 This means that term time holidays and requests for extended holiday leave cannot be authorised.
 If you feel that your circumstances are exceptional, a request should be made in writing.
 Each application will be considered on a case by case basis by the Headteacher and Governing body.
 You will receive a written reply once a decision has been reached.